top of page

 • The Conference BCS score is calculated by adding the BCS points earned by a Conference’s teams that are in the BCS Top 25 at the end of the regular season

-• The Conference Champions from the top 6 Ranked BCS Conferences will be given an automatic slot in the Quarterfinals of the playoff system in the following year
+• The Conference Champions from the top 6 Ranked BCS Conferences will be given an automatic slot in the Quarterfinals of the playoff system in the following year, with the exception that if Notre Dame is ranked as one of the Top 4 BCS teams in the final regular season poll, then Notre Dame automatically qualifies for the Quarterfinals instead of the First Round, and the lowest ranked Top 6 BCS Conference Champion moves to the First Round

 • Use of Conference BCS scores to rank conferences makes it possible for any conference to qualify as a Top 6 Ranked BCS Conference if it should increase its level of play to have one of the Top 6 Conference BCS scores